wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 Contributors: prophecy2040
 Donate link: http://www.fischercreativemedia.com/donations/
 Tags: Amazon, Affiliate, Product, Products, Post, Page, Custom Post Type, Quick Post, Amazon Associate, Monetize, ASIN, Amazon.com, Shortcode, FAQs, Store, eCommerce, Kindle
-Requires at least: 3.5
+Requires at least: 4.0
-Tested up to: 4.0
+Tested up to: 4.2.2
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add formatted Amazon Products to any page by using just the Amazon ASIN.
-Great for monetizing your posts.
+Add formatted Amazon Products to any page or post by using Amazon ASIN.
+Great for monetizing your site.
 Uses Amazon Product Advertising Keys (FREE)

 == Description ==
-**NOTE:** Due to changes in Amazon's Product Advertising API Terms of Use, this plugin requires you have an AWS Access Key ID and Secret Access Key of your own to use.
+Amazon's Product Advertising API Terms of Use requires you have an AWS Access Key ID and Secret Access Key of your own to use.
 See Plugin FAQs for links to sign up.

 Amazon Product In a Post Plugin is used to to quickly add a formatted Amazon Product/Item to a post or page by using just the Amazon product ASIN (also known as the ISBN-10).